PrecisionHawk/open-api/README.md

 **A flexible, inline [OpenAPI](https://github.com/OAI/OpenAPI-Specification) documentation solution for your Rails-based REST API.**

-[OpenAPI](https://github.com/OAI/OpenAPI-Specification) (formerly Swagger) is a popular, JSON-based, language-agnostic standard for documenting a REST API.
-It's quickly becoming the industry-leading appraoch for describing REST API's of all shapes and sizes.
+[OpenAPI](https://github.com/OAI/OpenAPI-Specification) (formerly Swagger) is a JSON-based, language-agnostic standard for documenting a REST API.
+It's quickly becoming the standard for describing REST API's of all shapes and sizes.

-However, maintaining your own lengthy, stand-alone JSON documentation alongside your Rails API source code is tedious and error-prone process to say the least.
+But maintaining your own stand-alone JSON documentation alongside your Rails API source code is a tedious and error-prone process.
 Here's why using the open-api gem is better:

-+ The open-api gem merges documentation details you provide with API metadata supplied by the Rails framework itself, reducing your documentation effort and helping to maintain the accuracy of your documentation over time.
++ Documentation details you provide are merged with information automatically extracted from Rails, minimizing documentation effort and helping to ensure accuracy of your documentation over time.
-+ Your API documentation details live inline right alongside your API source code.
++ Your API documentation metadata live inline right alongside your API source code.
 As your API changes, locating and updating documentation affected by those changes becomes a far easier task.
-+ Metadata inheritance and intelligent merging rules miminize the need to document anything more than once, further reducing the development and maintenance burden associated with your API documentation.
++ Metadata inheritance and intelligent merging rules miminize the need to document anything more than once, further reducing the burden associated with maintaining your API documentation.
-+ Metadata that's not directly interpreted by open-api is generally passed through to the output JSON intact.
-As the OpenAPI standard evolves, you won't be limited to using OpenAPI features the gem was explicitly written to manage.
++ Metadata not interpreted by open-api is passed through to the output JSON intact.
+As OpenAPI evolves, you won't be limited to features the gem was explicitly written to manage.

-## Table of Contents

 ## Installation